ladisalves/rbn-wh-er/README.md

 ## Caveats

 CORS headers are not correctly set for server response.
 Remote proxy is used to overcome the lack of `Access-Control-Allow-Origin` header.
+This shouldn't happen in the real life scenario.

 - CNB end-point URL: https://www.cnb.cz/cs/financni-trhy/devizovy-trh/kurzy-devizoveho-trhu/kurzy-
 devizoveho-trhu/denni_kurz.txt